Skip to content

 How Deep Do Acupuncture Needles Go?

 Most acupuncture needles are placed shallow, often just under the skin.
-In some areas, such as the hips or glutes, needles may be placed deeper, sometimes up to 2 inches.
-Depth is chosen carefully based on the area treated, anatomy, individual body type, and your comfort.
-Established safety standards guide typical depth for each area.
+In some areas of the body, needles may be placed deeper, sometimes up to around 2 inches, such as when treating larger muscles like the glutes.

 Posted in | Comments Off on How Deep Do Acupuncture Needles Go?